7.0 Office of Housing and Residence Life

 - Spellman Hall is a “dry building.”
 Alcohol is not permitted in this building regardless of the age of the student.

 The College cannot protect any person who may break these laws and be apprehended by civil authorities.
-New federal regulations permit federal judges to revoke student aid to anyone prosecuted and convicted of a drug offense.
+Please note that federal regulations permit federal judges to revoke student aid to anyone prosecuted and convicted of a drug offense.

 7.4.2 Common Area Usage